Little Vintage Baking

 Storage and Freezing

-This tart can be stored at room temperature for up to 24 hours but for best results, I recommend refrigerating the tart.
+This chocolate raspberry tart can be stored at room temperature for up to 24 hours but for best results, I recommend refrigerating the tart.
 It can be stored in the refrigerator for up to one week.

 Substitutions and Variations